c. 1400 - 1789

 Cultural context

-Who was the person who decided to take a clove and press it into an orange?
-That moment changed the smell of European interiors for three hundred years and created a portable scent talisman that inspired the House of DeuxPies first edition release.
+We often wonder who was the first about many things, but who was that person who decided to take a clove and press it into an orange?
+That moment literally changed the smell of European interiors for hundreds of years and created a portable scent talisman.

 The word pomander is derived from the French pomme d'ambre, where apple of amber began as medicine.
-It referred to solid or compartmented balls filled with fragrant substances like ambergris, musk, civet, resin and spices filled these decorative balls.
+It referred to solid or compartmented balls filled with fragrant substances like ambergris, musk, civet, resin and spices.

-In a world that understood disease as bad air, these balls of aromatic materials held to the nose were prophylactic and for prayer.
-Cardinals carried them on golden chains and plague doctors pressed them to their faces in a sense as the infamous bird-beak masks were essentially wearable pomanders, stuffed with herbs and spices like lavender, cloves, and camphor.
-Elizabeth I received one as a New Year's gift and kept it close.
+In a world that understood disease as bad air, these balls of aromatic materials held to the nose were both prophylactic and for prayer.
+Cardinals carried them on golden chains and plague doctors pressed them to their faces with the infamous bird-beak masks, which were essentially wearable pomanders stuffed with herbs and spices such as lavender, cloves, and camphor.
+Elizabeth I received one as a New Year’s gift and kept it close.

-You pressed the cloves in by hand, one by one, in patterns.
-Perhaps in spirals or grids or with the initials of someone you loved.
-You rolled the finished orange in a mixture of spices and orris root and then waited.
-The orange dried and shrank around the cloves over weeks and months.
-The smell deepened and changed.
-What began as sharp citrus and fresh spice became something darker, more complex, more itself.
+You pressed the cloves in by hand, one by one, in careful patterns and rolled the finished pomander in a mixture of spices and orris root ... and then waited.
+The orange dried and shrank inside the cloves over weeks and continued over months.
+The smell deepens and changes.
+What begins as sharp citrus and fresh spice becomes something darker, more complex, more itself.
 A properly made pomander lasts decades.
 Some survive centuries.
-It was a 6-8 week process.

-Then, quietly, the craft disappeared, as synthetic air fresheners arrived and craft from nature was perceived as little more than a cottage industry.
-The slow domestic art of scent, such as the kind that required patience and attention and the willingness to make something that would outlast one fashionable season, fell away.
+Then, quietly, it all disappeared as synthetic everything arrived and nature did not align as much with luxury.
+The slow art of scent, such as the kind that required patience and attention and the willingness to make something that would outlast one fashionable season, fell away.

 Plant / material